INVESTIGATION / RESEARCH

 The present study was a comprehensive first approximation for valorizing relevant lignocellulosic biomass in Ecuador, cocoa pod shell.
 Generating reducing sugars from these residues could be useful not only for bioethanol production but for other metabolites of interest, such as organic acids and lipids, among others.
 To achieve this goal, we have proposed using traditional pretreatment methods to understand this biomass behavior and its potential for further studies.
 Relatively mild pretreatments, including autohydrolysis and dilute acids and bases, significantly affect biomass composition and properties, particularly reducing lignin content significantly in alkaline conditions.
 However, this reduction might not be sufficient for cellulase hydrolysis under the studied conditions, and strong indications of enzymatic and bioethanol production inhibition were observed for the alkaline and acid pretreatments.
 Autohydrolysis appeared to have the lesser inhibition effects, and optimizing these pretreatment conditions could be beneficial for industrial applications as it would have a limited environmental impact.
 These results are promising for cocoa pod shell valorization, and further investigation is worth exploring

-The authors are thankful to Carolina Andino and Sebastian Salazar, from the Department of Chemical Engineering, USFQ, for their guidance in proximal analysis and generating a calibration curve for ethanol quantification.
+The authors are thankful to Sebastian Salazar, from the Department of Chemical Engineering, USFQ, for his help generating a calibration curve for ethanol quantification.

 This work has been funded by the Collaboration Grants program at Universidad San Francisco de Quito.